irwaank/demo_ci3_phpunit/readme.rst

 The repository purpose is to demo Codeigniter with PHPUnit.

-PHP version 7.1
+PHP version 7.0.33
-PHPUnit version 7.5
+PHPUnit version 6.5
-kenji/ci-phpunit-test version dev-master
+kenji/ci-phpunit-test version 0.18

 *********
 Resources